sirigere/devjots/_posts/2020-06-22-Az-204 Certification .md

 identifier: az204Certification
 title: Exam AZ-204 - Developing Solutions for Microsoft Azure
 ---
-Planning on taking **Exam AZ-204: Developing Solutions for Microsoft Azure**.
-I will keep updating these notes during the course of my preparation for the exam.
+Planning on taking **MS Certification AZ-204: Developing Solutions for Microsoft Azure**.
+I will keep updating these notes during the course of my preparation for the certification.
 Below are links to my study notes.

+As the certification is for developers, it would be good idea to do labs part of the preparation.
+For some of the services we may need to write C# code.
+For almost all the other services, it is better to be hands-on creating, updating resources using ```Azure CLI```, ```Powershell``` and ```ARM Templates```.

 <ul>
 {% for post in site.posts %}